gournge/gournge.github.io/_posts/2023-09-29-Reinforcement learning about using a broom.md

 ---
-title: Reinforcement learning of using a broom
+title: Reinforcement learning about using a broom
 date: 2023-09-29 14:00 -0600
 categories: [machine-learning]
 tags: [reinforcement-learning]